Tyler Child Custody & Custody Modification

-At the Law Offices of Milissa C. Barrick, P.C., in Wichita Falls and Tyler, Texas, helping clients arrive at practical solutions for workable parenting arrangements for their child custody disputes is an integral part of our Texas family law practice.
+At the Law Office of Milissa C. Barrick, P.C., in Tyler, Texas, helping clients arrive at practical solutions for workable parenting arrangements for their child custody disputes is an integral part of our Texas family law practice.
 We encourage parents to work together to arrive at a parenting plan, weighing what is in the best interests of their children.

 Custody disputes are often one of the most contested aspects in reaching a divorce settlement and also are the most common area of conflict after divorce.
 When circumstances change – for example, one parent moves, becomes ill, remarries or is sentenced to imprisonment – a parent may seek modification and/or enforcement of a child conservatorship.
 Our law firm regularly assists clients with modification and enforcement of child custody and visitation arrangements and court orders.

 When you need legal advice and guidance to resolve child custody, visitation arrangements and modification or to enforce an existing court order, you can rely on Milissa Barrick’s knowledge to protect your rights and help you resolve your custody problem.

-Contact Us — The Law Offices of Milissa C. Barrick
+Contact Us — The Law Office of Milissa C. Barrick

-Our Wichita Falls and Tyler, Texas, law firm offers an initial consultation at no cost to you.
-Call our office at (940) 489-3045 in Wichita Falls or (940) 489-3045 in Tyler, or you may send an e-mail.
+Our Tyler, Texas, law firm offers an initial consultation at no cost to you.
+Call our office at (903) 533-0008 to schedule a free 30 minute consultation, or you may send an e-mail.
 Legal help is only a click away.
 Contact Us.

 Child Custody Lawyer serving Texas residents at home and abroad, whether in the military or employed overseas